lizraeli/closeread-tour-template/README.md

 # Closeread Tour Template

-A Quarto Closeread sample project for creating interactive tours of neighborhoods, landmarks, campuses, or any place/theme.
+A [Closeread](https://github.com/qmd-lab/closeread) sample project for creating interactive tours of neighborhoods, landmarks, campuses, or any place/theme.
 The repo include with a very short Midtown Manhattan sample and public‑domain image placeholders so you can swap in your own content fast.

 ## Quick Start